TOLL FREE: 1-866-611-2665

 Once your doctor has identified the need for an X-ray, you will be given a requisition form.
 X-rays are offered in the community on a walk-in basis at any medical imaging clinic and appointments are not required for general X-ray procedures.
 Simply bring your form with you.

-Depending on the area being examined, you may be asked to change into a gown and to remove any metal objects, such as jewelry and clothes with metal buttons, zippers, or snaps.
+Depending on the area being examined, you may be asked to change into a gown.
+You will be asked to remove any metal objects, such as jewelry, watches, hair clips, pins, and clothes with metal buttons, zippers, or snaps.
 Since X-rays use radiation, women between the ages of 11-55 will be asked about the possibility of pregnancy, and the technologist will use lead shielding whenever possible, unless it obscures the area of interest.

 You will be positioned by one of our compassionate and experienced technologists, and will need to remain still while the X-ray image is being taken by state-of-the-art imaging technology.
 Sometimes padded props may be used to help you hold a specific position.
 More than one X-ray view may be taken, sometimes from different angles.
 You may also be required to hold your breath.